 The tasting was pretty unique—just imagine a vending machine that pours bourbon and you’ll get a pretty good idea.
 Jim Beam makes and distributes the higher-shelf Knob Creek, which is absolutely delicious.
 And their special edition Jim Beam Single Barrel is a must-have for any bourbon lover’s bar.
 We rounded out our self-guided Bourbon Trail tour at their on-premise BBQ shack, Fred’s Smokehouse, for some brisket sliders and mac n’ cheese.

 Address: 526 Happy Hollow Rd, Clermont, KY 40110

 Stop Eight: Louisville Bar Crawl

-Rounding out the day, a quick run through Louisville to get a taste of the scene.
+To finish out the day, we did a whirlwind bar hop through Louisville to get a taste of the scene.
 My three favorites below!

 Troll Under the Bridge: Great beer selection, lots of TVs to catch the March Madness madness, neat history

 Sidebar: Swanky atmosphere, delicious bourbon cocktails, cool theme (a sidebar is when lawyers approach the judge to conference in the courtroom)